jin2004ut/aerial_lab/source/aerial_lab/data/Robots/beetle_omni/README.md

 1. run `sudo ds4drv` to connect the joystick.
 2. `roslaunch beetle_omni bringup_pc.launch`

-### Visual Computer
+### Visual Computergi

 1. `rosrun aerial_robot_planning visual_fb_mode.py`
-2. Adjust the window to fullfill the screen.
+2. Adjust the window to fulfill the screen.

 ## Build on onboard computer
 If you run into dependency issues with GLIBC - e.g., because you use Ubuntu 20.04 to run ROS but still need to use acados for NMPC control - please build `tera_renderer` from source.
 For background, GLIBC is one of the most central libraries that the Linux system builds on and its version is highly connected to the Ubuntu version used.
 Therefore, it is hard to upgrade it when needed by certain packages.
 One of these packages that need a relatively high version of GLIBC is `tera_renderer`.
 The newest version - at the time of writing - is v0.2.0 which provides already build AMD64 and ARM64 executables.
 To run these executables a GLIBC of >= 2.32 but Ubuntu 20.04 is on version GLIBC 2.31.
 The most recommended solution is to build the `tera_renderer` executable from source based on a previous version of the Tera Renderer git.
 To upgrade GLIBC is widely discouraged as it can easily break the OS.